noolius/framework/README.md

 If you change it, also note (or modify) ``apiserver`` (twice) in ``playbook2.yml``.

-Note also the comment in ``Vagrantfile`` regarding the vbguest plugin.

-See also [this section](https://docs.projectcalico.org/getting-started/kubernetes/installation/config-options#switching-from-ip-in-ip-to-vxlan) on modifying calico.yaml.
+See also [this section](https://docs.projectcalico.org/getting-started/kubernetes/installation/config-options#switching-from-ip-in-ip-to-vxlan) on modifying ``calico.yaml``.

 ## Moar fast!